vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/SyllabusUnit1.md

 ### Kmers-4 - Protein vs DNA Kmers
 How are protein and DNA similarities related?

-## 1.4 - Building Representative Genome-Sets
+## 1.4 - Building Representative Genome Sets

+### Building a Representative Genome Set (Repgen set)
+Create your own representative genome set out of your genome universe to classify genomes easily